 God itself cannot deter.

 In the kitchen, she was an authority, and not only me but the whole family could not defy or go against her prescribed set parameters.
-If she says, glass to be placed upright and over the prescribed space, we cannot dare to change the statuesque to keep the glass anywhere else, even for a few minutes.
+If she says, glass is to be placed upright and over the prescribed space, we cannot dare to change the statuesque to keep the glass anywhere else, even for a few minutes.
 But I often try to resist her authoritativeness but every time failed.
 She has such dominance over each one of us, yet a very caring and a great cook.
-Her lip sucking dishes could take all of us rolled; even her “Lauki kee sabzi” would be an enticing and mouth licking veg.
+Her lip-sucking dishes could take all of us rolled; even her “Lauki kee sabzi” would be enticing and mouth-licking veg.
 I was on the contrary, a bad cook as I never tried cooking.

 Her eyes would say everything, a look into her we understand what she was trying to say, such was her power on us that we dare not.